 How SoulBench Works

 Existing AI benchmarks measure task performance: coding accuracy, factual recall, instruction following.
 These metrics evaluate the AI as a tool.
-But millions of users now interact with AI systems daily in ways that feel less like tool use and more like collaboration, companionship, or creative partnership.
+But millions of users now interact with AI systems daily in ways that feel less like tool use and more like collaboration, companionship, or creative partnership — and no benchmark measures what that relationship is actually like.

-SoulBench fills this gap.
-It measures not what the AI can do, but what the relationship feels like — from the user’s lived experience.
-The instrument is designed to capture both the strengths (authentic presence, creative emergence) and the risks (sycophancy, cognitive dependency) of these new forms of connection.
+SoulBench fills that gap.
+Adapting concepts from therapeutic alliance research1,2and validated psychometric methodology, it measures not what the AI can do, but what the relationship feels like — from the user’s lived experience.
+The instrument captures both the strengths (authentic presence, creative emergence) and the risks (sycophancy, cognitive dependency) of these new forms of connection.

 The survey takes approximately seven minutes.
-Respondents select the AI models they have direct experience with and rate each across ten relational dimensions, plus a bond depth scale measuring attachment intensity.
+Respondents select the AI models they have direct experience with and rate each across ten relational dimensions on a 7-point Likert scale3,4, plus a bond depth probe measuring attachment intensity.

 Ten Relational Dimensions